Menu closed Menu open

 Evaluation Strategy

-Since 1976 the Architectural Heritage Fund has worked with hundreds of projects to regenerate communities across the UK through the adaptation and reuse of historic buildings.
-Our Evaluation Strategy came into effect from 1st April 2020 and sets out our approach to monitoring and evaluation, and how we intend to measure the impact of projects we invest in for communities across the country.
+Since 1976, the Architectural Heritage Fund has worked with hundreds of projects to regenerate communities across the UK through the adaptation and reuse of historic buildings.
+Our Evaluation Strategy was launched in April 2020 and was updated in September 2024.
+Together, the documents set out our approach to monitoring and evaluation, and how we intend to measure the impact of projects we invest in for communities across the country.

-Our new Evaluation Strategy details a number of new measurements, both qualitative and quantitative, that will provide clearer and more accessible data.
-This data will help inform the development of our internal processes, provide reporting to funders and partners and be accessible to organisations across the sector.
-In summary, the Strategy sets out an approach that encompasses:
+Our Evaluation Strategy details a number of measurements, both qualitative and quantitative, that will provide clearer and more accessible data.
+This data will help inform the development of new programmes and our internal processes, provide reporting to funders and partners, and be accessible to organisations across the sector.

-To see a copy of our Evaluation Strategy click here
+Download a copy of our 2020 Evaluation Strategy.